 STORE, RETAIL - Means a building or part of a building where goods, wares, merchandise, substances, articles or things are offered or kept for sale directly to the public at retail and includes a convenience retail store, but does not include a supermarket or an automotive retail store.

-\S.S.
+DWELLING UNIT - Means a room or a suite of two (2) or more rooms, designed or intended for use by a family, in which sanitary conveniences are provided and in which facilities are provided for cooking or the installation of cooking equipment

+S.S.
 0345; Schedule E-357: diii) The following maximum floor areas shall be permitted on the Subject Lands: all combinations of retail commercial, office commercial and residential uses shall be permitted to maximum area determined by the parking standard for all uses provided on the subject lands as set out in bi) above;

-\S.S.
-0345; Schedule E-357: ei) All buildings or structures shall be located within the area shown as Building Envelopes 'A' and 'B' on Schedule E-357, save and except accessory buildings with an area of less than 6 sq.m.

-by-law1-88; ZONE REQUIREMENT TABLE; SCHEDULE 'A' TO BY-LAW 1-88; R1; MAXIMUM BUILDING HEIGHT: 9.5M by-law1-88; ZONE REQUIREMENT TABLE; SCHEDULE 'A' TO BY-LAW 1-88; R1; PERMITTED USE: SINGLE FAMILY DETACHED DWELLING by-law1-88; 2.0 DEFINITIONS: FLOOR AREA, GROSS (G.F.A.) - Means the aggregate of the floor areas of all storeys of a building, measured to the exterior of the outside walls, but not including the areas of any cellar, or car parking area above or below grade within the building or within a separate structure.
-CELLAR - Means that portion of a building below the lowest storey which has more than one half of its height from the floor to the underside of floor joists below EXISTING: BUILDING 'A'
+S.S.
+0345; Schedule E-357: ei) All buildings or structures shall be located within the area shown as Building Envelopes 'A' and 'B' on Schedule E-357, save and except accessory buildings with an area of less than 6 sq.m. by-law1-88; ZONE REQUIREMENT TABLE; SCHEDULE 'A' TO BY-LAW 1-88; R1; MAXIMUM BUILDING HEIGHT: 9.5M by-law1-88; ZONE REQUIREMENT TABLE; SCHEDULE 'A' TO BY-LAW 1-88; R1; PERMITTED USE: SINGLE FAMILY DETACHED DWELLING by-law1-88; 2.0 DEFINITIONS: FLOOR AREA, GROSS (G.F.A.) - Means the aggregate of the floor areas of all storeys of a building, measured to the exterior of the outside walls, but not including the areas of any cellar, or car parking area above or below grade within the building or within a separate structure.
+CELLAR - Means that portion of a building below the lowest storey which has more than one half of its height from the floor to the underside of floor joists below the finished grade.